Enzo Ferrari: The Modena Aerautodrome

 In the early 1970s, Ferrari, aided by fellow Modena constructors Maserati and Automobili Stanguellini, demanded that the Modena Town Council and Automobile Club d'Italia upgrade the Aerautodromo di Modena, the reasoning being that the race track was obsolete and inadequate to test modern racing cars.
-The proposal was initially discussed with interest, but eventually stalled due to lack of political will.
+The proposal was initially discussed with interest, but eventually stalled due to a lack of political will.
 Ferrari then proceeded to buy the land adjacent to his factory and build the Fiorano Circuit, a 3 km track still in use to test Ferrari racing and road cars.

 Final years

 After Jody Scheckter won the title in 1979, the team experienced a disastrous 1980 campaign.
-In 1981 Ferrari attempted to revive his team's fortunes by switching to turbo engines.
+In 1981, Ferrari attempted to revive his team's fortunes by switching to turbo engines.
 In 1982, the second turbo-powered Ferrari, the 126C2, showed great promise.
 However, driver Gilles Villeneuve was killed in an accident during qualifying for the Belgian Grand Prix in Zolder, in May.
-In August, at Hockenheim, teammate Didier Pironi had his career cut short in a violent end over end flip on the misty back straight after hitting the Renault F1 driven by Alain Prost.
+In August, at Hockenheim, teammate Didier Pironi had his career cut short in a violent end-over-end flip on the misty back straight after hitting the Renault F1 driven by Alain Prost.
 Pironi was leading the driver's championship at the time; he would lose the lead and the championship by five points as he sat out the remaining five races.
 The Scuderia went on to win the Constructors Championship at the end of the season and in 1983, with driver René Arnoux in contention for the championship until the very last race.
 Michele Alboreto finished second in 1985, but the team would not see championship glory again before Ferrari's death in 1988.
 The final race win Ferrari saw before his death was when Gerhard Berger and Alboreto scored a 1–2 finish at the final round of the 1987 season in Australia.